 What Happens If You Overpay Your Credit Card?
 And What Do You Do?

-By Jennifer Calonia · July 25, 2022 · 6 minute read
+By Jennifer Calonia.
+June 09, 2024 · 6 minute read

 What Happens If You Overpay Your Credit Card?
 And What Do You Do?

-Chances are that you never intend on overpaying your credit card bill, yet sometimes you may see a negative balance on your account.
+If you unintentionally overpay your credit card bill, you may see a negative balance on your account.
 Although overpaying a credit card isn’t ideal — that cash flow could’ve been used toward another expense, after all — it’s usually not cause for concern.

 How Credit Card Overpayments Happen

-Since credit cards work by providing you with revolving purchasing power up to your allowable limit, any activity on the account can change your available balance — even after you’re issued a monthly billing statement.
+Since credit cards work by providing you with revolving purchasing power up to your limit, any activity on the account can change your available balance — even after you’re issued a monthly billing statement.
 This includes new purchases on the account that increase your credit card balance, but also payments or credited amounts that lower the outstanding amount you owe.

 If you end up making a payment to your credit card issuer for a higher amount than you owe, for instance, it results in an overpayment.
-This is also called a “negative balance.”
+This is also called a negative balance.

 Recommended: When Are Credit Card Payments Due